MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 - Review the success or value of the improvements they set out from the previous retro
 - Identify the one or two small improvements (or experiments) that they can do in the next period

+When a team embraces the fact that they can try something and if they see value then enhance it, the team starts to move towards being a [self organizing team](http://blog.markpearl.co.za/Self-Organizing-Teams-Notes).
+Team's that are self organizing are generally happier and more effective.

 ---------------------------------------------------------------------------------------------------

 ### My Four Step Incremental Improvement Retro